chunchentu/CEM/README.md

 # Contrastive-Explanation-Method

-This repo is moved to [another github page](https://github.com/IBM/Contrastive-Explanation-Method).
+This repo is moved to [IBM github page](https://github.com/IBM/Contrastive-Explanation-Method).